 The T614 also offers soft drop folding.
 This is a feature that we feel is important as it minimises risking injury when lowering the deck from a folded position, which on this treadmill is very heavy.

-Should I Buy The Nautilus T614 Treadmill?
+Should You Buy The Nautilus T614 Treadmill?

-The Nautilus T614 treadmill is a decent mid-level machine and has a powerful motor to keep a whole range of people challenged.
+The Nautilus T614 Treadmill is a decent mid-level machine and has a powerful motor to keep a whole range of people challenged.
 It has a quality build and a lot of good features.
 A treadmill user who is looking to buy a machine that they can build up fitness on, and not be too worried about going past the capabilities of it, should be interested in this treadmill.